akankshatripathy/CIS3500-g7-project/proposaldraft.md

 _[Describe which Chrome UI/UX elements you will use in your extension, such as pop-ups, context menus, browser actions, omnibox, sidebar, etc.]_

 ### API, Libraries, and Frameworks

 _[- List any APIs, libraries, or frameworks that you plan to use in your Chrome Extension.]_
 _[- Include links to the documentation or other relevant resources.]_
 _[- Explain very briefly how you will use these tools in your project, one sentence per item.]_
+Preferrably API from Google Finance (or Yahoo finance) to get the currency ratio on a given date.
+These are the most commonly used API and seems to be the most reliable.

 ### Data Storage